pippijn/glr/README.md

-glr
+GLR
 ===

-GLR parser generator for OCaml based on Elkhound
+GLR parser generator for OCaml based on Elkhound.